 There was a time when having a personal interests section made sense.
 Like when you were in high school looking for your first job.

 Only include personal interests that relate to the job you want.
-If it’s a music company, mention playing guitar.
+If it is a music company, mention playing guitar.
 If it’s a publishing house, mention reading historical fiction.
 Don't talk about walking your dog or working out unless it’s relevant.

 15. Hire A Professional

-If you’d rather skip the tedious process of writing a resume or CV, hire a professional.
+If you would rather skip the tedious process of writing a resume or CV, hire a professional.
 Professional resume writers have expertise in curating the perfect resume for their clients.

 Want More Tips On How To Get Your Resume Noticed And CV Looked At?